layeredapps/stripe-connect/readme.md

 ## Storage engine

 By default this module will share whatever storage you use for Dashboard.
-You can specify an alternate storage module to use instead, or the same module with a separate database.
+You can specify nothing, specify an alternate storage backend, or specify the same type with a separate database.

-    CONNECT_STORAGE=@layeredapps/storage-mongodb
-    CONNECT_MONGODB_URL=mongo://localhost:27017/connect
+    CONNECT_STORAGE=mysql
+    CONNECT_MYSQL_HOST=localhost
+    CONNECT_MYSQL_PORT=3306
+    CONNECT_MYSQL_DATABASE=connect
+    CONNECT_MYSQL_USERNAME=user
+    CONNECT_MYSQL_PASSWORD=password

 ### Access the API